singlestore-labs/drop-plans/README.md

   -q QUERY_FILTER, --query-filter QUERY_FILTER
 ```

 The `types` argument specifies which kind of node(s) to affect.
-Zero or more of the following types may be specified.
+One or more of the following types may be specified.
 - `master`: drop plans on master aggregator
 - `child`: drop plans on child aggregators
 - `leaf`: drop plans on leaf nodes